 Associate Professor, Chapman University

 Dr. Fudge runs the Comparative Biomaterials Lab at Chapman University.
 As an undergraduate, he studied biology at Cornell University, followed by an M.A.T. in science education, also at Cornell.
 For his M.Sc. research, he worked on the biology of bluefin tuna at the University of Guelph, and then moved to the University of British Columbia for his Ph.D., where he worked on the biomechanics of hagfish slime in John Gosline’s lab.
 As an NSERC postdoctoral fellow, he worked on cell biomechanics in Wayne Vogl’s lab in the Faculty of Medicine at the University of British Columbia.
 He joined the faculty in the Department of Integrative Biology at the University of Guelph in 2005, where he worked until 2016.

-Andy is a PhD candidate in Comparative Physiology at the University of Guelph, Ontario, Canada.
+Andy received his PhD in Comparative Physiology at the University of Guelph, Ontario, Canada.
 He is interested in morphological and physiological strategies employed by fishes that enable them to survive in both aquatic and terrestrial habitats (e.g., intertidal pools).
 He previously taught Investigative Marine Biology Lab in 2015 and is excited to return to Appledore for the 2018 season.

 Students on board the R/V John M. Kingsbury (photo by Jan Factor).